Two British volunteers disappear near Soledar

 Details:

-The day before, on 6 January, at 08:00, Andrew Bagshaw and Christopher Perry left Kramatorsk for Soledar, and connection with them was lost.
+The day before, on 6 January, at 08:00, Andrew Bagshaw and Christopher Parry left Kramatorsk for Soledar, and connection with them was lost.

 The police are trying to establish the whereabouts of the missing persons and encourage Ukrainians to feed law enforcement officers any information about the missing persons.